diego0819/Globant_Challenge/README.md

 * Receive historical data from CSV files (departments, jobs, hired\_employees).
 * Upload these files to a SQL database (PostgreSQL).
-* Insert data in batch transactions (up to 1000 rows per request). [cite: 7]
+* Insert data in batch transactions (up to 1000 rows per request).

 Additionally, the project requires creating API endpoints to provide specific data insights through SQL queries:

-* Number of employees hired for each job and department in 2021, divided by quarter, ordered alphabetically. [cite: 13, 14]
+* Number of employees hired for each job and department in 2021, divided by quarter, ordered alphabetically.
-* List of departments that hired more employees than the average in 2021, ordered by the number of employees hired (descending). [cite: 16]
+* List of departments that hired more employees than the average in 2021, ordered by the number of employees hired (descending).

 ## Features